mendersoftware/mender-docs-changelog/50.mender-binary-delta/docs.md

 ##### Bug Fixes

-* Fix segfault when failing to get part number during install
+* Fix segfault when configured with partitions that do not end with a number

   This was a hidden bug that surfaced now while fixing the support for PARTUUID and PARTLABEL.
 Or, in other words, when handling Mender